Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Conclusion and Limitations

 \section{Conclusion and Limitations}

 \paragraph{Conclusion.} We studied the challenge of compressing reasoning language models, where inference is dominated by long chains of self-generated tokens.
 Standard pruning and quantization pipelines, which calibrate only on prompt activations, strongly degrade accuracy and runtime in this setting, often producing longer and less reliable reasoning traces.
 We proposed \emph{Reasoning-Aware Compression} (RAC), a simple modification that augments calibration with on-policy CoT activations.
 RAC integrates seamlessly with existing pruning algorithms such as SparseGPT, requiring no retraining or distillation.
 Our experiments on mathematics and coding benchmarks demonstrate that RAC substantially mitigates the accuracy loss of pruning and stabilizes CoT generation.
-By improving pruning quality, RAC also helps reduce the tendency of compressed models to produce excessively long reasoning traces, which indirectly alleviates runtime overhead.